New Zealand North Island or South Island is always a question difficult to answer.

 The steady drizzling turned in to a complete downpour and we were chilled to our bones.
 Driving back towards Hamilton, it finally eased up and what lovely rainbows greeted us.

 Enroute to Auckland – Check our Raglan on the west coast

 The next day dawned bright and sunny.
 We hit the road early and decided to get to Auckland by mid-afternoon.
 As it was the last day of the long weekend we were sure of getting stuck in traffic and decided to take a different route than what we had taken on our way to Hamilton.

 We took a detour via Raglan and made a pit stop at the Bridal Veil Falls.
 Raglan is famous for its black sand Ngarunui Beach and a favorite spot with surfers.
 The Bridal Veil Falls is across the now extinct volcano of Karioi and is a stunning waterfall gushing downs the rock face.
 Nestled in the ancient rainforests of the region, you can hear the gurgling Pakoka River and the falls from a distance.

 A short walk from the car park and what a sight to behold.
 Rainbows sparking of the fine mist that the waterfall created were the highlight of our detour drive

 Heading towards Auckland, we did get stuck in a 7-kilometer traffic jam and crawled our way to our accommodation.
 A drink and a warm meal had us hitting the bed.

-Tip: Driving in the New Zealand North Island is a challenge.
+Tip: Driving in in this region is a challenge.
 For most parts, it is a 2 lane highway.
 So always keep extra time in hand.

 Exploring Auckland – New Zealand’s largest city